 In addition to recognizing weaknesses, it’s important to also pinpoint your strengths and spend time cultivating and improving them.
 Read, learn, listen — do whatever you can to be the best version of yourself every day.

 12. Don’t work in a vacuum – ask for feedback.

 The best way to gauge your strengths, weaknesses, and overall work performance is by simply requesting feedback.
-This tip is great no matter what stage of your career you are in — from just starting off to seeking a promotion to making a career change.
+This tip is great no matter what stage of your career you are in — from just starting off to seeking promotion to making a career change.
 Regularly seeking feedback allows you to quickly recognize and address any mistakes or work performance blind spots in real-time.
-Plus, it’s an opportunity to learn from the “pros,” gain new skills, and practice being a better active listener.
+Plus, it’s an opportunity to learn from the “pros,” gain new skills and practice being a better active listener.